10 Creative Ways to Save That You May Have Never Considered

 I have some very fashionable cousins with kids, and I make it a POINT to remind them that my kids are next in line when that dress no longer fits and those shoes get too tight (if they are in good condition).

-I won’t have to buy my daughter any clothes for an entire year, and hopefully, I’ll get another batch when she turns two.
+I won’t have to buy my daughter any clothes for an entire year.
 Don’t be ashamed to ask; I’m glad I wasn’t.

 3. Give More Meaningful Gifts